 5: Ode to Grandma & Papa Much can be said of this couple, my Grandparents Grandma so sweet, so loving and pretty.
 And Papa so loyal, handsome and so witty.
 They are the best Grandparents any kid could ever have.
 They can always be counted on....
 To comfort me when I am frightened or sad, Or for sharing great times that make us happy and glad.
 From trips that we take on outdoor adventures.
 Hikes at Beaver Lake or our moonlit walks, To quiet times together and Grandma's great lecture....
 "Safety First".
 They are the best teachers and are the parents to my Mother.
 And they treat us like gold...me and my Brother. by: Isabella Lantry

-7: We are truly thankful our little girl has been blessed with devoted and loving grandparents.
-Grandma and Papa are like celebrities in our daughter's eye; whether they are coming over to visit or watching our Amelia for the day, no one else matters as long as
+7: We are truly thankful Amelia, RJ and Andrew have been blessed with devoted and loving grandparents.
+Grandma and Papa are like celebrities in our children's eyes.
+Whenever they come over to visit, we know the the day will be filled with stories, love and special memories.

-30: I came across this photo of my daughter, Shannon, when she was 3 years old making eggnog with Mr. Capria on Christmas Day in 1994.
-I thought it was pretty funny when I found it as Big George looks like an Indian Chief with his long hair and bandana!
+32: I came across this photo of my daughter, Shannon, when she was 3 years old making eggnog with Mr. Capria on Christmas Day in 1994.
+I thought it was pretty funny when I found it as Big George looks like an Indian Chief with his long hair and bandanna!
 Eileen Corsette